wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/settings.rst

 Settings
 ========

-The *Settings* page allows you to configure and customize your Wazuh dashboard app experience.
+The *Settings* page allows you to configure and customize your Wazuh dashboard experience.

 API
 ---